Shiling42/markdown-cv/index.md

   - B.Sc.
 Dissertation at the University of Manchester

 `May 2016 - May 2017`
-**Complex Network Approach for the High Eﬃciency Light-Harvesting System**
+**Complex Network Approach for the High Efficiency Light-Harvesting System**
   - Undergraduate Research Project at Beijing Normal University.
 Supervisor: Prof. Qing Ai
   - Funding: China National University Student Innovation & Entrepreneurship Development Program (No.201610027101)